MichaelCurrin/the-buckfever-underground/index.md

 </div>

-Our new album, Voortvlugtend, is actually an old album recorded back in November 2013, but, it took us some time to get it out and ready!
+Our new album, **Voortvlugtend**, is actually an old album recorded back in November 2013, but, it took us some time to get it out and ready!
 Better late than never, right...

 It features the full 5-member band line-up of that era: Gilad Hockman, Jon Savage, Righard Kapp, Toast Coetzer and Stephen Timm.